Naming Your Characters

-Jilly Cooper created a mix of character names, from Helen and Rupert, to Ricky and Daisy, to Rannaldini and Hermione, her books encompassing a range of social strata, professions and locations giving her free reign to pluck names out of the ether as the character required, or so it seemed.
+Jilly Cooper created a mix of character names, from Helen and Rupert, to Ricky and Daisy, to Rannaldini and Hermione, her books encompassing a range of social strata, professions and locations giving her free rein to pluck names out of the ether as the character required, or so it seemed.

 Here are my 5 top tips for choosing a character name.